Can you get Social Security disability for mental illness?

 Social Security disability payments are modest At the beginning of 2019, Social Security paid an average monthly disability benefit of about $1,234 to all disabled workers.
 That is barely enough to keep a beneficiary above the 2018 poverty level ($12,140 annually).

-What mental conditions automatically qualify you for disability?
+What back conditions qualify for disability?

 How do you prove mental disability?